ovidiuch/illustrated-algorithms/README.md

 ## Disclaimer ✌️

 Edge cases and optimizations are beyond the scope of this project.
 The featured implementations are chosen for their simplicity and do not promise to work for data sets different from the illustrated ones.
 Please rely on other resources for learning algorithms in depth, from Wikipedia to other [visualization](https://visualgo.net/) [projects](https://www.youtube.com/watch?v=ywWBy6J5gz8).
+Also see [Footnotes](#footnotes).
 Thanks.

 ## Principles